sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - section-nuances.md

 Sensible:

 1. (one time) Finds the section group's range in which to recognize columns using Match and Stop lines.
 A range can span pages.
 2. (repeats) Recognizes columns inside the range, based on whitespace gutters and searching left-to-right.
 If non-columnar text is present in the range, it can affect column recognition as follows:

    - If there's a Stop parameter, Sensible adds the non-column text to each column.
 Each column then has a nonlinear, irregular shape.
 For example, this allows each column to use a table title that spans multiple columns as an anchor.

    - If there's no Stop parameter, any non-columnar text in the range breaks column recognition.
 Exclude the text from the range using the offset parameters or the Lines Filter parameter.
 3. Extracts fields from each column in the group.
 Sensible expects but doesn't require that the data is in a repeated structure for each column.

+**Tip:** To extract repeated vertical section groups, nest them in a parent section group.

 Column Selection
 ----